Gramercy Park Hotel

 Gramercy Park Hotel was a luxury hotel located at 2 Lexington Avenue, in the Gramercy Park neighborhood of Manhattan, New York City, adjacent to the park of the same name.
 It was known for its rich history.
+Originally opened in 1925, the hotel ceased operations in 2020 and was purchased by MCR Hotels in 2023 with plans to re-open in 2025.

 History

-Gramercy Park Hotel was designed by Robert T. Lyons and built by the developer brothers Bing & Bing from 1924–1925, with a westward extension along Gramercy Park North – a continuation of East 21st Street – designed by the firm of Thompson & Churchill and built in 1929–1930.
+Gramercy Park Hotel was designed by Robert T. Lyons and built by the developer brothers Bing & Bing from 1924–1925, with an official opening in 1925.
+A westward extension along Gramercy Park North – a continuation of East 21st Street – was designed by the firm of Thompson & Churchill and built in 1929–1930.
 Both wings were designed in Renaissance Revival style.
 The hotel occupies the site of the former homes of the flamboyant architect Stanford White, political leader and defender of agnosticism Robert Ingersoll and lawyer-diarist George Templeton Strong.

 Humphrey Bogart married his first wife Helen Menken at the hotel, and the Joseph P. Kennedy family, including a young John F. Kennedy, stayed on the second floor for several months, before the family moved to London so the elder Kennedy could take up his post as the American ambassador.
 During the Great Depression, Babe Ruth was a regular bar patron – an autographed picture of Ruth was hung in the bar until it disappeared in the 1960s – and when James Cagney and his wife lived nearby at 34 Gramercy Park, they were frequent diners at the hotel.
 In the 1940s, Edmund Wilson lived in the hotel with novelist Mary McCarthy, and humorist S.J.
 Perelman maintained his residence there, dying in his room in 1979.

 In 1958 Herbert Weissberg, a prominent New York hotel owner, bought the hotel.
 In 1964, Weissberg (with the help of his long time advisor, the prominent Attorney Herbert Mendelson of Herrick Feinstein), sold the hotel to Wellington Associates for $3 million, but the Weissberg Corporation continued to operate the hotel under a long-term lease.
 Weissberg added a gift shop, doubled the size of the bar and gave tenure to Pinky, the beloved hotel bellhop.

 Guests were drawn to its bohemian character, low prices and locale.
 The hotel's reputation for discretion attracted such musicians as Bob Marley and Bob Dylan in the 1970s.

 The Canadian and Chicago part of the first cast of Saturday Night Live stayed in the hotel during the show's premiere and Paul Shaffer, the show's original bandleader, continued to live in the annex for another 16 years.
 Other former residents include character actress Margaret Hamilton, actor Matt Dillon, and playwright David Mamet.
 Other notable guests include the Clash, Madonna, Debbie Harry, and David Bowie.